johnbywater/dcbdb/README.md

 3. Reads a tail of recent events (no filter)
 4. Prints counts and a timing summary

-### Using the Rust Client in Your Own Code
+### Using the Rust Clients in Your Own Code

-UmaDB provides a Rust client that you can use to interact with the gRPC server in your own code.
-Here's an example of how to use it:
+UmaDB provides async and non-async Rust clients that you can use to interact with the gRPC server in your own code.

+Here's an example of how to use the async Rust client:

 ```rust
 use umadb::dcb::{DCBEvent, DCBQuery, DCBQueryItem};